Kansai International Airport: Construction

 An artificial island, 4 km long and 2.5 km wide, was proposed.
 Engineers needed to overcome the extremely high risks of earthquakes and typhoons (with storm surges of up to 3 m).
 The water depth is 18 m on top of 20 m of soft Holocene clay which holds 70% water.
 A million sand drains were built into the clay to remove water and solidify the clay.

 Construction started in 1987.
 The sea wall was finished in 1989 (made of rock and 48,000 tetrapods).
 Three mountains were excavated for 21 e6m3, and 180 e6m3 was used to construct island 1.
 Over three years, 10,000 workers using 80 ships took 10 million man-hours to complete the 30 or 40 m layer of earth over the sea floor and inside the sea wall.
 In 1990, a 3.75 km bridge was completed to connect the island to the mainland at Rinku Town, at a cost of $1 billion.
 Completion of the artificial island increased the area of Osaka Prefecture just enough so that it is no longer the smallest prefecture in Japan (Kagawa Prefecture is now the smallest).

 The bidding and construction of the airport was a source of international trade friction during the late 1980s and early 1990s.
 Prime Minister Yasuhiro Nakasone responded to American concerns, particularly from Senator Frank Murkowski, that bids would be rigged in Japanese companies' favour by providing special offices for prospective international contractors, which ultimately did little to ease the participation of foreign contractors in the bidding process.
 Later, foreign airlines complained that two-thirds of the departure hall counter space had been allocated to Japanese carriers, disproportionately to the actual carriage of passengers through the airport.

 The island had been predicted to sink 5.7 m by the most optimistic estimate as the weight of the material used for construction compressed the seabed silts.
 However, by 1999, the island had sunk 8.2 m – almost 50% more than predicted.
 The project became the most expensive civil works project in modern history after twenty years of planning, three years of construction and US$15bn of investment.
-Much of what was learned went into the successful artificial islands in silt deposits for New Kitakyushu Airport, Kobe Airport, and Chūbu Centrair International Airport.
+Much of what was learned went into the successful artificial islands in silt deposits for New Kitakyushu Airport, Kobe Airport, and Chubu Centrair International Airport.
 The lessons of Kansai Airport were also applied in the construction of Hong Kong International Airport.